Meet Our Board of Directors

 Alexandria L. Hodge, MBA, Vice President

 Alexandria is a development and marketing professional with over twenty years of experience working in the non-profit sector.
 Ms. Hodge has led development departments by overseeing donor stewardship campaigns, special and fundraising events, and grant management exceeding her department’s budgetary goals.
-As a senior executive, Alexandria has coordinated rebranding and marketing campaigns and executed strategic planning exercises for small to medium size non-profits in arts and education, Christian community development, and disability services and advocacy.
+As Development Director at Agape Development, Alexandria has coordinated rebranding and marketing campaigns and executed strategic planning exercises for small to medium size non-profits in arts and education, Christian community development, and disability services and advocacy.
 She also consults and supports clients on business development, grant research/processes, and strategic planning.

 Alexandria holds a bachelor’s degree in Communications specializing in Public Relations/Advertising and a master’s in Business Administration from Baker University.
 The completion of her master’s accompanied an independent study on global business in Spain.
 Alexandria enjoys planning events for family, traveling, exploring new restaurants and outdoor spaces, researching family history, and being involved in her community.
 She is a devoted mother to a beautiful daughter and stays active in all extra-curricular activities.